Sharvani2002/Scilab6-Test-Toolbox/README.md

-#### Assignment/exercise:
+### Assignment/exercise:
 - Repeated the screening task on a Windows OS<br>
-- Note: Completed draft, need to check/verify about the gcc version and other stuff properly.
+- Note: Completed draft, works on my system, need to check/verify about the gcc version and other stuff properly.